cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 * This implementation follows the [JSON Patch](https://tools.ietf.org/html/rfc6902) spec.
 * Only operations on the paths listed below are supported.
 * For Private Coverages, only Encounter-level Coverages may be patched.
-* For Public healthcare Coverages, both Encounter-level and Patient-level Coverages may be patched, with the caveat of only supporting the `/period` and `/class/0/value` operations.
+* For Public Coverages, both Encounter-level and Patient-level Coverages may be patched, with the caveat of only supporting the `/period` and `/class/0/value` operations.

 ### Authorization Types